unifolia/herald/README.md

 - PC block data.
 - Block order.

 Load saved files with **Load Preset**.
 The loader validates the shape of the preset file before applying it, so that you can't just load anything.

 ## Troubleshooting

 **No devices appear**

 Make sure the MIDI device or virtual port is connected before loading the app, then refresh the page.
 Also check that the browser has permission to use MIDI.

+Web MIDI is generally supported, but check caniuse for information on your browser: https://caniuse.com/midi

+^ Notably, Safari is excluded from this.
+A native iOS app may be a thing in the future.

 **Anything else**

 Contact me at james@jameslewis.io if anything is funky, and I will try to fix it ASAP.
-I have done my best to keep things smooth, but stuff happens. 🤷‍♂️😗
+I have done my best to keep things smooth, but stuff happens. 🤷‍♂️😗 Thanks and enjoy.